inukj/MONTI/README.md

 ---

 ## Brief MONTI tutorial using COAD omics data (mRNA, methylaion, miRNA)
-Below is a brief tutorial using the COAD mRNA, methylation and miRNA omics data, which will reproduce the results in our study.
+Below is a brief tutorial using the COAD (Colon adenocarcinoma) mRNA, methylation and miRNA omics data, which will reproduce the results in our study.

 1. Get the data
 ```bash